 For many high-net-worth investors, it’s not enough to earn competitive financial returns.
 They also want to have a positive impact on the world—whether that means contributing to a cleaner environment, reducing greenhouse gas emissions, promoting peace and prosperity or ensuring a safe, healthy and inclusive society.

-Sustainable investments (an increasingly popular umbrella term for the field of social impact investing) aims to deliver both financial and social performance.
+Sustainable investments (an increasingly popular umbrella term for the field of social impact investing) are investments that aim to deliver both financial and social performance.
 They seek to enable investors to do well by doing good.

 More and more investors are recognizing the benefits of sustainable investing.